Have you ever been living and working abroad?

 I met so many people from so many different countries… even from places that I actually forgot where to place them on the map.
-This is just GREAT.
-Of course, not the fact that I could not find those countries on the map, that was embarrassing.
-But the network and the things you will learn from these people.
+This is FABULOUS.
+Of course, not the fact that I could not find those countries on the map, that was embarrassing, but the network and the things you will learn from these people.
 I must admit it can be a challenge as well when you need to agree on something, a lot of differences can affect to the way you and they think, but that is ok, you will have great discussions because of this!
-And the most important, you will also make strong friend relationships all over the world!

-Lesson 5 – You get tolerant, that’s a must.
+Lesson 5 – You get tolerant, that is a must.

 When you go abroad and you have to live and work in a new country, there are several situations that you need to understand.
 If you cannot manage this need of tolerance, better stay at home and don’t leave.

 Your attitude must be the right one if you want to make some friends and learn something about this world.
-Meeting international people will be one of the richest experiences in your life if you are willing to be
+Meeting international people will be one of the richest experiences in your life.

 Would I do it again?